ValerioS05/pj2Quizzer/README.md

 ![Quizzer structure](/assets/images/readme-images/structure.png)
 ### Index.html (Landing page)
 - The home page of Quizzer has a simple structure
-  - At first impact we have the logo as hero image smaller in size for mobiles and larger for larger screens
+  - At first impact we have the logo as hero image smaller in size for mobiles and larger for larger screens.
   - Under the logo we have a label for the username input.
   ---
   ![Home page](/assets/images/readme-images/homepage.png)
   ---
-  - `Hidden` in the home page we have a popup triggered when the user submit the chosen username
+  - `Hidden` in the home page we have a popup triggered when the user submit the chosen username.
     - The popup contains greetings to the user and puts you to choose the game mode.
     - The difficulties are displayed with styled links in a column going from easy to hard respectively.
   ---